Family travel advice from a military mindset

 • Battery powered jump starter (again regulated to the vehicles being used)

-• Roadside flares/glowsticks (×4 per vehicle minimum this can cover all sides of the vehicle well in an immobilized state)
+• Roadside flares/glowsticks (×4 per vehicle minimum this can cover all sides of the vehicle well in an immobilised state)

 • Flat tire inflation canister (non-explosive normally spray gell type)